Chiropractic

-Chiropractic is well established in the United States, Canada, and Australia.
-It overlaps with other manual-therapy professions such as osteopathy and physical therapy.
-Most who seek chiropractic care do so for low back pain.
-Back and neck pain are considered the specialties of chiropractic, but many chiropractors treat ailments other than musculoskeletal issues.
-Chiropractic has two main groups: "straights", now the minority, emphasize vitalism, "Innate Intelligence", and consider vertebral subluxations to be the cause of all disease; and "mixers", the majority, are more open to mainstream views and conventional medical techniques, such as exercise, massage, and ice therapy.

-D. D. Palmer founded chiropractic in the 1890s, after saying he received it from "the other world"; Palmer maintained that the tenets of chiropractic were passed along to him by a doctor who had died 50 years previously.
-His son B. J. Palmer helped to expand chiropractic in the early 20th century.
+Chiropractic is based on several pseudoscientific ideas.
+Spiritualist D. D. Palmer founded chiropractic in the 1890s, claiming that he had received it from "the other world", from a doctor who had died 50 years previously.
 Throughout its history, chiropractic has been controversial.
-Its foundation is at odds with evidence-based medicine, and has been sustained by pseudoscientific ideas such as vertebral subluxation and Innate Intelligence.
-Despite the overwhelming evidence that vaccination is an effective public health intervention, among chiropractors there are significant disagreements over the subject, which has led to negative impacts on both public vaccination and mainstream acceptance of chiropractic.
+Its foundation is at odds with evidence-based medicine, and is underpinned by pseudoscientific ideas such as vertebral subluxation and Innate Intelligence.
+Despite the overwhelming evidence that vaccination is an effective public health intervention, there are significant disagreements among chiropractors over the subject, which has led to negative impacts on both public vaccination and mainstream acceptance of chiropractic.
 The American Medical Association called chiropractic an "unscientific cult" in 1966 and boycotted it until losing an antitrust case in 1987.
 Chiropractic has had a strong political base and sustained demand for services.
 In the last decades of the twentieth century, it gained more legitimacy and greater acceptance among conventional physicians and health plans in the United States.
 During the COVID-19 pandemic, chiropractic professional associations advised chiropractors to adhere to CDC, WHO, and local health department guidance.
 Despite these recommendations, a small but vocal and influential number of chiropractors spread vaccine misinformation.

-Conceptual basis

-Philosophy

-Chiropractic is generally categorized as complementary and alternative medicine (CAM), which focuses on manipulation of the musculoskeletal system, especially the spine.
-Its founder, D.D.
-Palmer, called it "a science of healing without drugs".
+Status as fringe healing

+Chiropractic is not regarded as a mainstream branch of medicine.